 Frequently Asked Questions

-Muskegon County Circuit Court Records Office, located on the 6th floor, is open to the public Monday through Thursday, from 8:30 a.m. to 4:30 p.m. for all services through September 3.
+Muskegon County Circuit Court Records Office, located on the 6th floor, is open to the public Monday through Friday, from 8:30 a.m. to 4:30 p.m. for all services.

 If you have document requests or inquiries, you may also send those requests to CCR.Requests@co.muskegon.mi.us.